aymanzafar/Biomedical_Engineering_Project/README.md

 # Biomedical_Engineering_Project
 # Computing Tomography - Reconstructing an Image from Projection Data.

 This project demonstrates the process of simulating CT scan image reconstruction using MATLAB.
-It is based on Assignment-03 from the Biomedical Engineering course (EEE 4331) at United International University.
+It focuses on modeling a head phantom and reconstructing internal features using Radon transform and inverse Radon techniques.

 ## 📄 Project Overview